 An indicator that your cartridge filter needs to be cleaned is that your pool water isn’t as clear as it should be.
 If your cartridge filter is equipped with a pressure gauge you should clean your filter when the pressure rises 10 lbs above the original starting pressure.
 This rise in pressure is due to debris blocking the normal flow of water that means your filter will not be working optimally.

-It’s important that cartridge filter systems are not backwashed like sand or diatomaceous earth filters.
+It’s important that cartridge pool filters are not backwashed like sand or diatomaceous earth filters.
 The paper filters that are found inside the filter are quite sensitive and a backwash will actually damage them.
 The papers will need to be removed and cleaned much like a vacuum filter needs to be cleaned occasionally.
 Precise pool filter cartridge cleaning will vary with different makes and models but a good basic guideline is as follows.

 Regular cleaning will ensure your pool remains clean at all times and will extend the life of your filters.
-Filters should be replaced every 3-4 years depending on usage.
+Filters should be replaced every 2 to 3 years depending on usage.
 A larger filter will generally need to be cleaned and replaced more often and vice versa for a smaller filter.
 After a few times cleaning your cartridge filter it will become second nature.
 Pool filter cartridge cleaning is something that can be done by any pool owner on your own and will prevent having to call out a pool professional.

 Please use all appropriate and proper safety precautions when attempting projects on this website.
 All projects are attempted at the reader's own risk.

-Salt Water Pool and Spa™ participates in various affiliate programs, including Amazon Services LLC Associate Program, as an Amazon Associate we may earn a commission from qualifying purchases.
+Salt Water Pool and Spa™ participates in the Amazon Services LLC Associates Program, as an Amazon Associate we may earn a commission from qualifying purchases.